Pain After Dental Procedures - What to Expect

 - Open crown margins, which create sensitivity

-- Bite requiring some adjustments, especially if you grind down on your teeth
+- Bite requires some adjustments, especially if you grind down on your teeth

 - Some nerve reaction if you had deep tooth decay